-3. Does the policy / function / procedure ensure that everyone has an equal access to all the services available?
+3 Does the proposal ensure that everyone has an equal access to all the services available or proposed, or benefits equally from the proposed changes, or does not lose out in greater or more severe ways due to the proposals?
 (What has been done to examine whether or not these groups have equal access to the service, or whether they need to receive the service in a different way from other people?)
+Actions required:

-Actions required 4.
-What are the consequences of the policy for particular groups?
-4. (Has the service delivery been examined to assess if there is any indirect affect on any groups?
-Could the consequences of the policy differ dependent upon people's disability, race, gender, sexuality, age, language, religion/belief?)
+4 What are the consequences of the above for specific groups?
+(Has the service delivery been examined to assess if there is any indirect affect on any groups?
+Could the consequences of the policy or savings proposal differ dependent upon people's disability, race, gender, sexuality, age, language, religion/belief?)
+Actions required: